p2ppsr/babbage-react-prompt/README.md

 )
 ```

-Your app will only be rendered once the user has installed Babbage Desktop.
+Your app will only be rendered once the user has installed the Babbage MetaNet Client.
 Otherwise, they will see a modal with instructions on how to get it set up.

 ## Props